amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 > **through to get an exact copy of your environment.**
 >
 > Answer length: 100-200 words

->
-> Example:
-> *We used ... for managing our dependencies.
-The list of dependencies was auto-generated using ... .
-To get a*
-> *complete copy of our development enviroment, one would have to run the following commands*
+We used Conda to create a separate environment for managing our dependencies.
+The list of dependencies was auto-generated using the module `pipreqs`, through which a requirements.txt file was generated.
+To get a complete copy of our development environment, one would have to run the following commands `pip install -r requirements.txt` This is the initial and most simple way to secure reproducibility of the python part of the full model environment.<br>
->
-> Answer:

---- question 4 fill here ---
+Furthermore, to set up the correct system-level dependencies a new team member would need to build and succeedingly run the Docker image(s) created from the Dockerfiles contained in the project, i.e., running <br>
+`docker build -f od_trainer.dockerfile . -t trainer:latest`<br>
+`docker run --name od_trainer -v %cd%/models:/models/ trainer:latest`

 ### Question 5